Coronado High School (El Paso, Texas): Identity

 Coronado High's mascot, inspired by a natural silhouette on its Franklin Mountain backdrop, is the Thunderbird, shortened to T-Bird, and its slogan is "The Pride of the West Side," showing the students gratification and self-esteem for their school.
 Coronado's school colors are Navy blue, white, and Las Vegas gold.

 Academics

-The mission of Coronado High School is to advance the academic, artistic, emotional, physical, and social education of every student in order to develop productive citizens.
+The mission of Coronado High School is to advance the academic, artistic, emotional, physical, and social education of every student in order to develop productive members of society.

 Coronado High School has offered the International Baccalaureate Diploma Programme since 2000.
 Students who are accepted into the program take a series of examinations at the end of a four-year curriculum.

 Campus

 Coronado's major renovation has been completed, with the original A and B buildings having been torn down to make a massive new 3 story building, which was completed in Spring of 2023.

 The renovation also includes a new athletic field house which has the football team, baseball team, softball team, boys and girls soccer teams, boys and girls tennis teams and trainers.
 The Cafeteria, C building, Main and Auxiliary gyms, D building, E building, Agricultural building and Fine Arts still remain.

 The new fine arts building, the Lee Ross Capshaw Auditorium, is named after the father of retired orchestra director Ida Steadman and retired band director Kenneth Capshaw; Lee was also a retired EPISD music administrator.

 The school also has the Jack Quarles and Don Brooks Thunderbird Stadium, baseball and softball fields, tennis courts, cafeteria, Agricultural Building, and the Big Gym (renovated in 2009) and Small Gym.
 To the south of the Small Gym are about six portables that also provide classes.
 The administrative office is located in A Building, just beyond the main entrance to the school.